History and Beliefs

 *(NOTE: Read more about the present crisis in the Church on our Papacy page.)

 A Grave Crisis of Accessibility to Sacraments Worldwide*

 Because the Sacraments of the Church are no longer available in any of our local parish churches from authentic, lawful Catholic clergy and without unacceptable modifications or doubtful validity, Saint Jude Shrine may well be all that is left of the Diocese of Galveston (today known as the “Diocese of Galveston-Houston”), for, as previously mentioned, the Saint Jude's church building was consecrated by a true Catholic Bishop in 1949.

-Even if that were not the case, due to the present scarcity of lawful Catholic clergy, great latitude is granted to the laity when seeking the Sacraments.
-In any serious need, the faithful are guaranteed the right to request the Sacraments from any Catholic priest, except those under a public condemnatory sentence, as per Canons 1098, 2261, and 2284.
-Moreover, the authorization for lay custodianship of rescued Catholic churches under the present tumultuous circumstances of near-universal apostasy is at least implied by The Catholic Dictionary . . . and Popular Encyclopedia of Religious Information, by Fathers William Addis and Thomas Arnold (1896), page 402:
+The authorization for lay custodianship of rescued Catholic churches under the present tumultuous circumstances of near-universal apostasy, and when no valid local bishop is present, is at least implied by The Catholic Dictionary . . . and Popular Encyclopedia of Religious Information, by Fathers William Addis and Thomas Arnold (1896), page 402:

 “...
 In a wide and loose sense, when the Catholic Church is considered as existing in the midst of heretics, schismatics, and the heathen, even the laity may be considered as forming a portion of the hierarchy.”